Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: CONCLUSIONS

-The last opinion we would like to added is about DC magnetic fields.
-The use of them to tune spin energy into cavity resonances is the viable option to increase interaction strengths between spin ensemble and radio-wave.
-However, this will make the transducer application more difficult, considering the importance of field noise and background isolations for quantum computing modules.
-Mechanical or electrical method of tuning high quality radio-wave resonator made in superconducting chip should be concerned for the ultimate stage of transducer application.
+The use of DC magnetic fields to tune spin energy into cavity resonances is a viable option for increasing the interaction strength between spin ensemble and radio waves.
+However, this could further complicate the transducer application, considering the importance of isolation of field and background noises for quantum computing modules.
+Even if allowed, there exists strong limitations of field strength and orientation for low-loss superconducting resonators \cite{CHSONG}.
+Future studies must consider the mechanical or electrical wide-tuning of resonators to achieve optimal transducer application.

 \SupplementaryMaterials